 Behavioural therapy sessions are often used to identify these triggers: particularly CBT.
-Frequent CBT workshops in residential rehab allow subjects to analyse and change the cognitive patterns behind their substance use.
+Frequent CBT workshops in residential rehab allow subjects to analyse and change the cognitive patterns behind their drug and alcohol addiction.

 There are many additional methods for preventing relapse that involve self-care models.
 The HALT relapse prevention formula helps subjects recognize if they’re in a vulnerable state, and suggest steps to improve their mental and physical well-being.